Sapnavishvakarma/Sapnavishvakarma/README.md

-Certainly!
-Here's a Java program that takes a sentence as input from the user and counts the number of vowels and consonants:
+A Java program that takes a sentence as input from the user and counts the number of vowels and consonants:

 ```java
 import java.util.Scanner;